- Handsome exterior

 Its newfound performance comes with equal maturity and restraint from active safety systems, which is a good thing.

 Toyota’s newest suite of active safety features is standard on all Avalon trim levels and includes adaptive cruise control, active lane control, blind-spot monitors, and forward-collision warnings with automatic emergency braking.
-The Avalon is loosely based from the Camry, which was an IIHS Top Safety Pick+ for 2018.
+The IIHS gives it a Top Safety Pick+ for 2018; the NHTSA hasn't checked in yet.

 In addition to the 9.0-inch touchscreen and active safety features, all Avalons get at least 17-inch wheels, five USB ports, synthetic leather, LED headlights and taillights, and copious space.